-The Occupational Safety and Health program contributes to the institution’s mission by offering a high-quality baccalaureate degree that meets the educational outcomes-based criteria established by an ABET accredited safety-related Bachelor of Science degree program.
-The educational objectives of the Occupational Safety and Health program are to prepare graduates to become effective safety and health professionals.
+The Environmental Health and Safety program contributes to the institution’s mission by offering a high-quality baccalaureate degree that meets the educational outcomes-based criteria established by an ABET accredited safety-related Bachelor of Science degree program.
+The educational objectives of the Environmental Health and Safety program are to prepare graduates to become effective safety and health professionals.
 During their first five years after graduation, graduates will demonstrate abilities to:

 - anticipate, identify, evaluate, and control workplace hazardous conditions and practices;

 - develop effective safe operating procedures and comprehensive safety and health programs to address identified hazards, conditions, and practices in a cost effective manner;

 - support employees and managers in developing a positive organizational safety culture;

 - work effectively with labor and management in an effort to address safety and health issues in the workplace;